filipweidemann/knox-throttling/README.md

 ## Setup

 1. Clone the project, run `pipenv install` inside the created directory.
+2. `pipenv shell`
-2. Apply the migrations.
+3. Apply the migrations.
-3. Create a superuser.
+4. Create a superuser.

 ## Triggering the bug